How it works:

 Alongside learning tools to positively deal with stress, Occupational Wellness also guides you with counseling to find and apply for jobs.
 We help develop interview skills through mock interviews and work with clients to apply for school and financial aid.

-It’s not enough to just get sober.
+It’s not enough to just detox from drugs or alcohol.
 That is why we promote Intellectual Wellness.
 Through it we stimulate interest in the larger world by developing curiosity with reading, writing, art, engaging in ongoing education, enjoying media, and following creative pursuits.

 Through exploring their passions our clients discover new things about themselves that create a positive new identity free of substance abuse.